Official DVSA Show Me/Tell Me QuestionsShowMeTellMeQuestions2

 Q – Tell me how you would check that the headlights & tail lights are working.
 (No need to exit vehicle)

-Tell the examiner “Turn on the lights, then walk around the vehicle.”
-(Note: this is a “Tell Me” question, there is no need to physically exit the vehicle to check the lights.)
+Tell the examiner, “Turn on the lights, then walk around the vehicle.”
+(Note: this is a “Tell Me” question; there is no need to exit the vehicle to check the lights physically.)

 Q – Show me how you would switch on the fog light(s) and explain when you would use it/them.
 (No need to exit vehicle)

-Turn on dipped headlights.
-Turn on the fog light switch.
-Check warning light is on.
+Turn on dipped headlights, turn on the fog light switch, and check that the warning light is on.
 Lights should be used when visibility is less than 100 meters.

 Q – Tell me how you would know if there was a problem with your anti-lock braking system (ABS)